dbwebb-se/mvc/example/symfony/README.md

-### Ordinary image as asset
+### Ordinary image as an asset

-First we just add the image to the page `/about` through the template file `templates/about.html.twig` like an ordinary image.
-We also add a link, if the user clicks on the image, then the image is displayed in its own tab.
+Add the image to the page `/about` through the template file `templates/about.html.twig` like an ordinary image.
+Do also add a link so if the user clicks on the image, then the image is displayed in the browser.

 ```twig
 {% block body %}